-Test Result electrocochleography Measures electrical potentials that are derived from the hair cells in the cochlea and the auditory nerve.
-Should be repeated during the quiescent stage of the disease. abnormally large summating potential amplitude relative to the action potential amplitude electronystagmography abnormal in MD; Records eye movements and responses to ocular and vestibular stimuli.
-A unilateral decreased vestibular response in the affected ear suggests peripheral etiology, such as vestibular neuronitis.[38]
+Test Result Measures electrical potentials that are derived from the hair cells in the cochlea and the auditory nerve.
+Should be repeated during the quiescent stage of the disease. abnormally large summating potential amplitude relative to the action potential amplitude electronystagmography Records eye movements and responses to ocular and vestibular stimuli.
+A unilateral decreased vestibular response in the affected ear suggests peripheral aetiology, such as vestibular neuronitis.[38]
 Caloric response diminishes with increased disease duration, and a canal paresis of 35% to 50% is commonly observed in the affected ear.[9]
 Great care should be exercised in performing vestibular testing when the patient is having an acute attack of meniere's disease (MD).
-Some vestibular evaluation procedures may precipitate an acute attack and should be avoided if not necessary for diagnosis. unilateral decreased vestibular response in the affected ear is common rotary chair test decreased gain, abnormal • Sinusoidal harmonic acceleration or rotating chair testing involves a variety of measurements of nystagmus on a patient who is rotated from side to side during the procedure in a computer-controlled chair. phase, and asymmetry in the response vestibular-evoked myogenic potential (VEMP) increased amplitude in • VEMP uses an intense, brief auditory stimulus to assess the saccule ipsilateral to the stimulus.
-VEMP is not approved by the Food and Drug Administration. early disease; attenuated or absent in later stages MRI of internal auditory canals normal in meniere disease Any patient with unilateral, sudden, or asymmetric sensorineural hearing loss should have MRI with gadolinium to exclude a retrocochlear cause of hearing loss (such as acoustic neuroma). thyroid function tests normal in meniere disease Elevated thyroid-stimulating hormone and low thyroxine if hypothyroidism is cause of hearing loss.
-Lyme disease and syphilis serology normal in meniere disease Positive titers suggest these conditions are the cause of acute or recent deterioration in hearing. antinuclear antibody negative in most cases; High sensitivity, but low specificity for systemic lupus erythematosus.[35] positive titer in the presence of associated autoimmune pathology antineutrophil cytoplasmic antibody Associated with vasculitis. negative in most cases; positive titer in the presence of associated autoimmune pathology rheumatoid factor Sensitive, but nonspecific for rheumatoid arthritis.[35] negative in most cases; positive titer in the autoimmune pathology
+Some vestibular evaluation procedures may precipitate an acute attack and should be avoided if not necessary for diagnosis. abnormal in MD; unilateral decreased vestibular response in the affected ear is common Sinusoidal harmonic acceleration or rotating chair testing involves a variety of measurements of nystagmus on a patient who is rotated from side to side during the procedure in a computer-controlled chair. decreased gain, abnormal phase, and asymmetry in the response vestibular-evoked myogenic potential (VEMP) VEMP uses an intense, brief auditory stimulus to assess the saccule ipsilateral to the stimulus. increased amplitude in early disease; attenuated or absent in later stages MRI of internal auditory canals Any patient with unilateral, sudden, or asymmetrical sensorineural hearing loss should have MRI with gadolinium to exclude a retrocochlear cause of hearing loss (such as acoustic neuroma). normal in meniere's disease thyroid function tests Elevated thyroid-stimulating hormone and low thyroxine if hypothyroidism is cause of hearing loss. normal in meniere's disease Lyme disease and syphilis serology Positive titres suggest these conditions are the cause of acute or recent deterioration in hearing. normal in meniere's disease anti-nuclear antibody High sensitivity, but low specificity for systemic lupus erythematosus.[35] negative in most cases; positive titre in the presence of associated autoimmune pathology anti-neutrophil cytoplasmic antibody • Associated with vasculitis. negative in most cases; positive titre in the presence of associated autoimmune pathology rheumatoid factor Sensitive, but non-specific for rheumatoid arthritis.[35] negative in most cases; positive titre in the presence of associated autoimmune pathology